-CCIWA'S HR Consulting service can assist organisations to develop tailored business continuity plans to deal with disruptive events, such as lockdowns.
-More information is also available in our WA Category 3 PHO Business Continuity Plan here.
+CCIWA's HR Consulting service can assist organisations develop tailored business continuity plans to deal with disruptive events, such as lockdowns.

 Where this is not the case you may need to consider options to promote vaccine uptake.

 THE IMPORTANT LEGAL PROVISIONS YOU NEED TO KNOW WHEN COMMUNICATING ABOUT COVID-19 VACCINATIONS WITH EMPLOYEES